andymur/mtransfer/README.md

 	- Add normal read me

 Other things
-	- make transfer result to be enum (+corner cases for transfer)
+	- Make transfer result to be enum (+corner cases for transfer)
+	- Calculate preconditions for multi threaded tests
+	- Distinguish between integration (at least final acceptance) and unit tests